Greece profile - Timeline

 2010 January- March - Government announces two more rounds of tough austerity measures, and faces mass protests and strikes.

-2010 April/May - Fears of a possible default on Greece's debts prompt eurozone countries to approve a $145bn (110bn euros; £91bn) rescue package for the country.
-As part of the bailout deal, PM Papandreou announces a round of even more stringent austerity measures.
-Trade unions call a general strike in protest.
+2010 April/May - Fears of a possible default on Greece's debts prompt eurozone countries to approve a $145bn (110bn euros; £91bn) rescue package for the country, in return for a round of even more stringent austerity measures.
+Trade unions call a general strike.

 2011 June - 24-hour general strike.
 Tens of thousands of protesters march on parliament to oppose government efforts to pass new austerity laws.